 - Websites providing information about North Carolina colleges and universities for potential students and for alumni.

-Jane S. Shaw is president of the Pope Center; George Leef is director of research; Jay Schalin is senior writer; and Jenna Ashley Robinson is campus outreach coordinator.
+Jenna A. Robinson is president of the Pope Center; George Leef is director of research; and Jay Schalin is director of policy analysis; and Jesse Saffron is managing editor.

 The chairman of the Pope Center is Arch T. Allen, former vice chancellor of the University of North Carolina at Chapel Hill and a former member of its Board of Trustees.